frontendweekly/virga/src/posts/2020-05-30-making-of-six.md

 Let's work on other kind of footer: meta.
 That's where I put something like author, publish date and etc.
 It's kind of like footer.
 I often even use `<footer>` for it.

+Sixty Six has only one meta, yet again working from footer make sense for me.
+I've prepended a symbol `—` to bylines which carry the message about Sixty Six.

+I've gone back and forward if I should have other meta data other than authors.
+I have to going up the ladder a bit for that question.